 Ask Mayor Durkan and Seattle City Light to make the property at 145 Yale Ave.
 North available for a tiny house village to serve unsheltered people in South Lake Union.

 Ask the Mayor to quickly build three new villages–that have already been funded–by winter.

 Ask all candidates running for Mayor or City Council to support CM Lewis’s “It Takes a Village” initiative to build more tiny house villages across Seattle.

 The rally took place at 145 Yale Ave.
 N., a vacant property owned by Seattle City Light that could host a temporary tiny home village, providing emergency shelter and a bridge to permanent housing for those living outside in the neighborhood’s streets, doorways, parks, and greenbelts.
 Contact Josh Castle if you would like more info at Josh.Castle@lihi.org.

 A special thank you to SLU community members and villagers who attended the rally to support a new tiny house village in South Lake Union!

-Tracy Williams, a former resident of True Hope Village, spoke powerfully of her positive transformation through the program and how she eventually secured permanent housing at Jensen Block and her daughter found housing at Clay Apartments.
+Tracy Williams, a former program participants of True Hope Village, spoke powerfully of her positive transformation through the program and how she eventually secured permanent housing at Jensen Block and her daughter found housing at Clay Apartments.
 She now works as a Village Organizer at TC Spirit Village to help others find stability.